LuxCave/advanced_html_dom/README.md

 If you love Advanced HTML Dom please [vote for it](http://stackoverflow.com/questions/3577641/how-do-you-parse-and-process-html-xml-in-php#27539256) here!

-# How to install it
+# How to install it via composer

 Add the following code to your composer.json
 ```json